reportportal/client-javascript/README.md

 | launchUuidPrintOutput | Optional   | 'STDOUT' | Launch UUID printing output.
 Possible values: 'STDOUT', 'STDERR', 'FILE', 'ENVIRONMENT'.
 Works only if `launchUuidPrint` set to `true`.
 File format: `rp-launch-uuid-${launch_uuid}.tmp`.
 Env variable: `RP_LAUNCH_UUID`.                                                                                                       |
 | token                 | Deprecated | Not set  | Use `apiKey` instead.                                                                                                                                                                                                                                                                                                           |

-### Client identifier storage

-The client persists a generated identifier in the `.rp/rp.properties` file under the user's home directory.
-Set the `RP_CLIENT_JS_HOME` environment variable if you need to relocate that storage (for example, when running in a sandboxed environment).

 ## Asynchronous reporting

 The client supports an asynchronous reporting (via the ReportPortal asynchronous API).